SuzukiLab-icems/Hub-Explorer/v1.0.0/README.md

 |•••          |•••          |••• |

 *You should use `Gene symbol` and `Uniprot ID`! \
-*You can easy to get these file via scanpy object. \
+*You can get these file via scanpy object. \
 *In `v1.0.0`, I used Uniprot ID for GO analysis with Goatools, but other ids are also available by changing Goatools command. (e.g., Ensemble gene_id etc..)

 ## Authors